karthikvrao/mobile-flashcards/README.md

 ## Mobile Flashcards

 This is the source code for a cross-platform mobile flashcards app.
+Although this app has been implemented to work on both Android and iOS, it has been tested on Android only.

 To work on or run the app on your phone / emulator, follow below steps:
 * In a terminal window 'cd' into this dir